MainulDip/WordPressStudy/102-Block-Editor.md

 Block Wrapper : https://developer.wordpress.org/block-editor/getting-started/fundamentals/block-wrapper/

+### `save.js`:
+The callback functional react component of the `registerBlockType` 's save prop is the actual code thats gonna be saved to the DB.

+Switching the Block Editor View to `code` view will show the output of `save.js`.
+Where the visual editor view will show the `edit` callback component.

+It can take `attributes` prop

 ### Block attributes and exposure in js files:
 Attributes are used to store custom data for block’s markup and content.